 Mean score of companies in the Hospitality industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Aitken Spence Hotels reported a total carbon emissions figure of approximately 37,437,000 kg CO2e, encompassing both Scope 1 and Scope 2 emissions.
-This figure reflects the company's ongoing commitment to monitoring and managing its carbon footprint.
-In the previous year, 2022, the total emissions were about 32,905,000 kg CO2e, with Scope 1 emissions at approximately 14,856,000 kg CO2e and Scope 2 emissions at around 18,049,000 kg CO2e.
-This indicates a notable increase in emissions from 2022 to 2023.
-For 2021, Aitken Spence Hotels reported total emissions of about 20,073,000 kg CO2e, with Scope 1 emissions at approximately 11,331,000 kg CO2e and Scope 2 emissions at around 8,742,000 kg CO2e.
-The trend shows a significant reduction in emissions from 2021 to 2022, but a subsequent rise in 2023.
-The company has not disclosed specific reduction targets or initiatives, nor does it appear to have set Science-Based Targets Initiative (SBTi) reduction targets.
-However, Aitken Spence Hotels continues to engage in climate commitments, focusing on transparency in emissions reporting and striving for improved sustainability practices within the hospitality industry.
+In 2023, Aitken Spence Hotels reported a total carbon emissions figure of approximately 37,437,000 kg CO2e, encompassing Scope 1 and Scope 2 emissions.
+This figure reflects their ongoing commitment to monitoring and managing their carbon footprint.
+In 2022, the total emissions were about 32,905,000 kg CO2e, with Scope 1 emissions at approximately 14,856,000 kg CO2e and Scope 2 emissions at around 18,049,000 kg CO2e.
+The previous year, 2021, saw total emissions of about 20,073,000 kg CO2e, with Scope 1 at approximately 11,331,000 kg CO2e and Scope 2 at about 8,742,000 kg CO2e.
+Despite the fluctuations in emissions over the years, Aitken Spence Hotels has not publicly disclosed specific reduction targets or initiatives aimed at decreasing their carbon emissions.
+The absence of defined reduction strategies suggests a need for further commitment to climate action within the hospitality sector.
+Overall, Aitken Spence Hotels continues to track its emissions, but further transparency regarding reduction commitments would enhance its climate strategy.

 Access structured emissions data, company-specific emission factors, and source documents